 Think back to the last presentation you heard that used PowerPoint.
 Was there anything memorable about it?
 How was PowerPoint used, and did it add value to the presentation?

-Too many times we see PowerPoint used as a crutch.
+Too many times we see people using PowerPoint as a crutch.
 Instead of delivering a strong presentation that’s augmented by PowerPoint, the presenter hobbles through his presentation, reading his PowerPoint slides to the audience.
 Bo-ring.

 Adding PowerPoint to your presentation is great way to keep your audience engaged.
 By using photos, graphs, and other images, it offers a means for you to illustrate what you’re trying to say.
 But remember PowerPoint itself can’t (and should never) be the presentation.
 If PowerPoint is the dominant force in your presentations, it’s time for a major overhaul.